s0kil/Tweezer/README.md

 ```

 ### Building Function Name Map
-This entrypoint can be used to point to a binary on disc to decompile and build a map of all function names against their closest names in the model. **This is the reccomended entrypoint**.
+This entrypoint can be used to point to a binary on disc to decompile and build a map of all function names against their closest names in the model. **This is the recommended entrypoint**.
 ```bash
 python3 tweezer.py --model-path <model-path> --binary <path-to-binary>
 ```

 ## Example
-Below is an example output when running the aformentioned example model against the unlabelled [7zr binary found hear](https://github.com/polaco1782/linux-static-binaries/tree/master).
+Below is an example output when running the aforementioned example model against the unlabelled [7zr binary found hear](https://github.com/polaco1782/linux-static-binaries/tree/master).

 ```bash
 python3 tweezer.py --model-path example_tweezer.mdl --binary 7zr